alin23/lunarsensor/README.md

   <h4 align="center">Create a custom Ambient Light Sensor on any device</h4>
 </p>

+---

-## This is a server that implements a custom Ambient Light Sensor for adapting monitor brightness with Lunar
+This is a server that implements a custom Ambient Light Sensor for adapting monitor brightness with the [Lunar macOS app](https://lunar.fyi/).

 ### Requirements